Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Shopping Less Often

 When you buy in bulk, you dramatically reduce the number of shopping trips needed throughout the month.
 Instead of weekly grocery runs, you might only need to visit the store once or twice a month.
-This cuts down on travel time and the mental energy spent planning multiple trips.
+This reduces travel time and the mental energy spent planning multiple trips.

-According to NerdWallet, fewer trips to the store is a major benefit of bulk buying.
-You’ll save gas money and avoid those “quick runs” that mysteriously turn into hour-long shopping adventures.
+According to NerdWallet, fewer trips to the store are a significant benefit of bulk buying.
+You’ll save gas money and avoid those “quick runs” that mysteriously become hour-long shopping adventures.

 I’ve found that keeping a household inventory helps maximize this benefit.
 A simple list on your phone or refrigerator can track what bulk items you have and when you’ll need to restock.